TurkNet/domain-driven-design/README.md

 # Domain Driven Design

-This is a sample project that focuses on implementing the best practices of domain driven design pattern.
+This is a sample project that focuses on implementing the best practices of domain driven design.

 ## What is Domain Driven Design